ExCellGen: Fast, Controllable, Photorealistic 3D Scene Generation from a Single Real-World Exemplar: Limitations

-Being trained on a single exemplar without external priors, our generative model cannot extrapolate to inputs that are structurally too far from its initial distribution.
-We illustrate this phenomenon in Figure~\ref{fig:ablation_distribution}.
-For the same reason, it is also essential to carefully select the target distribution of the primitive.
-As shown in Figure~\ref{fig:ablation_selection}, properly isolating flowers from their pot allows us to use the brush without artifacts in a more general context.
-As each primitive is only conditioned through coarse voxels, ambiguities appear for complicated scenes where the same coarse geometry may be partially repeated throughout the scene.
+Being trained on a single exemplar without external priors, our generative model struggles to extrapolate to inputs that deviate significantly from its original distribution.
+This limitation is illustrated in Figure~\ref{fig:ablation_distribution}.
+For the same reason, it is also crucial to carefully select the target distribution of the scene.
+As shown in Figure~\ref{fig:ablation_selection}, properly isolating flowers from their pot allows to brush a new scene without artifacts.
+As generation is only conditioned through coarse voxels, ambiguities appear for complicated scenes where the same coarse geometry may be partially repeated throughout the scene.
 Since our GCA cannot observe the full generation, this results in ``out of place'' generated results as illustrated in Figure~\ref{fig:limitations_context}.

-Another issue arises from the limits of a given selection.
-Both GCA and our patch consistency step attribute a specific geometric feature to irregular boundaries that they try to reproduce during generation.
-We illustrate this phenomenon in Figure~\ref{fig:bound_failure} (Appendix~\ref{app:additional_figures}).
+Furthermore, after reconstructing the 3D Gaussians from voxels, no further optimization is performed, which may compromise the quality of the synthesized results, especially causing artifacts at patch boundaries as shown in Figure~\ref{fig:limitations_alignment}.